Skggam/support/docs/jobs.md

 We expect applicants to be active, committed, creative, and have a good computer-aided, graphic, or Minecraft texture design background.
 Upon completing your application, you will be asked to provide three relevant examples of your creations and optionally include your portfolio website or a cover letter & resume.

-We will not provide training or necessary equipment (i.e., a computer, software license, etc.).
+We will provide training or necessary equipment (i.e., a computer, software license, etc.).
 You must have sufficient knowledge of design concepts before applying.

 **Model Designer & Texture Artist —** Create and design custom entity models, cosmetics, pets, or exciting User Interfaces.
 Sufficient experience and knowledge in Blockbench or working with JSON UIs required.